Principles of Calibration in Chemistry

 Quantitative Analysis

-Calibration is essential for quantitative analysis, where the concentration of an analyte is determined in an unknown sample.
+Calibration is essential for quantitative analysis, where the precise concentration of an analyte must be determined in an unknown sample.

 Quality Control

-Calibration is used to ensure the accuracy and precision of analytical instruments used in quality control laboratories.
+Calibration is crucial to ensure the accuracy and precision of analytical instruments used in quality control laboratories, guaranteeing reliable and consistent results.

 Environmental Monitoring